box/developer.box.com/content/guides/integration-mappings/integration-mappings-slack.md

 alias_paths: []
 ---

-# Integration Mapping Between Slack and Box Folders
+# Integration Mapping Between Slack Channels and Box Folders

+When [Box as the Content Layer][1] is enabled, Box folder is created for each channel, and all files sent in this channel are uploaded to these folders.
-[Integration mappings API][1] allows the Box Enterprise Admin (EA) to manage the Slack channel and Box folder mappings within the Box enterprise.
+The [Integration Mappings API][2] allows the Box Enterprise Admin (EA) to customize the upload folder of the Slack channel to any folder within the enterprise instead of relying on the default one.
-You can select a specific folder instead of using the default one that is created for the channel automatically.

 ## Prerequisites

-Before starting work with integration mappings API make sure that:
+Before starting work with Integration Mappings API make sure that:

 - you have an Admin or a Co-admin role
-- you installed [Box for Slack][2] in the relevant Slack workspace or organizations
+- you installed [Box for Slack][3] in the relevant Slack workspace or organizations
-- you enabled the [Box as Content Layer for Slack][3]
+- you enabled the [Box as Content Layer for Slack][4]
-- you created a [custom app][4] with application scope **Manage enterprise properties** in the [Box developer console][5]
+- you created a [custom app][5] with application scope **Manage enterprise properties** in the [Box developer console][6]
+- you added the service account of _Box as Content Layer for Slack_ as an owner or a co-owner (either with Box UI or Box SDK)

 <Message info>
- For Slack-side channel validation, the [integration mappings API][4] is calling the Slack API.
+ For Slack-side channel validation, the [Integration Mappings API][4] is calling the Slack API.
 </Message>

 ## Authorization

-To authorize your integration mappings requests, add a developer token to the HTTP header of each request: `Authorization: Bearer {developer_token}`.
+To authorize your Integration Mappings requests, add a developer token to the HTTP header of each request: `Authorization: Bearer {developer_token}`.

 <Message info>